smnhs/vimrc/README.md

 After I got started with vim, I now copy-pasted my own vim config file.
 I am pretty happy with it right now, but it is not finished.
 Probably it will never be finished, because VIM is awesome and there is a lot more to discover.
 However, I would like to share my configurations with you.
 If you are new to Vim and want to get started I recommend trying the vimtutor.
-It should e installed with Vim.
+It should be installed with Vim.
 Simply type `vimtutor` in your terminal.

 ## Setup
 - Download the project.